Synth Controller Overview

 Does the 81Z edition also work with the Yamaha DX-11 / DX-100 / TQ-5?

 Yes, according to customers the 81Z edition works well with the DX11 and also DX100.
 There might be parameters on the DX-100 which the 81Z does not offer.
 These wont be supported then.
+The same for the TQ-5 which we tested ourselved.

 No edition for the Yamaha DX-7?

 No, for a reason.
 FM-Synthesis is so complex – a simple controllerbox with 16 pots would not do the job.
 A focused editing would not be possible, it would be more kind of gambling.
-But we already plan to build a special FM midicontroller for the Yamaha FM family.

 Why is there no edition for the Crumar bit 01 / bit 99?